Building a New Custom Home? Talk to an Attorney FIRST and Save Yourself Money

 You even shopped around and found a contractor who has approved the plans and drawn up a contract.
 All you have left to do is pay the deposit and sign the contract, and you’re ready to go, right?
 Wrong.

-Building a custom home is complex, and you’ve likely forgotten to address many important issues with the contractor.
-These issues can cost you a significant amount of money down the road.
+Building a custom home is complex, and you may have overlooked several important issues with the contractor.
+These issues can result in significant financial costs down the road.

 An experienced real estate attorney can help make your dream home a reality with less work and headaches.
 An attorney can guide you through the process by recognizing, addressing, and avoiding problems before they happen.